-ACTION CTION PERFORMANCE MEASURE PARTNERS Provide encouragement and promotional activities year round such as bike/walk to work/school, winter outreach, and curriculum based improvement work. vities year round such as bike/walk supported vork/school, winter outreach, and Wisconsin Bike Fed ECWRPC SRTS Local municipalities Private entities Advocacy groups Work with local businesses to provide opportunities for employees and their families to bike and/or walk.
+ACTION PERFORMANCE MEASURE TIMELINE PARTNERS Provide encouragement and promotional activities year round such as bike/walk to work/school, winter outreach, and curriculum based improvement work.
+Number of activities conducted or supported Ongoing Wisconsin Bike FedECWRPC SRTSLocal municipalitiesPrivate entitiesAdvocacy groups Work with local businesses to provide opportunities for employees and their families to bike and/or walk.
 Number of local businesses Ongoing Chambers of Commerce Area employees Provide a bicycle and pedestrian "safety town" where youth and adults can learn about safe bicycling, walking, and driving.
 Establishment of a safety town 3-5 years Winnebago CountySheriff's DepartmentWisDOT